Safester-net/Safester.Client/README.md

 ## Cryptography & OpenPGP

 Safester.Client text and file encryptions are made with the  [OpenPGP](https://www.openpgp.org/)  cryptography protocol.

 The underlying base OpenPGP crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/).

-The [OpenPGP](https://www.openpgp.org/) calls are all wrapped using the [Safester.Cryptolibrary](https://github.com/kawansoft/Safester.CryptoLibrary) intermediate C# library.
+The [OpenPGP](https://www.openpgp.org/) and cryptographic calls are all wrapped using the [Safester.Cryptolibrary](https://github.com/kawansoft/Safester.CryptoLibrary) intermediate C# library.

 ## License

-Safester.Client is licensed with the LGPL  2.1 license.
+Safester.Client is licensed with the [LGPL  2.1](https://github.com/ndepomereu/Safester.Client/blob/master/LICENSE) license.